 The Back To Work Enterprise Allowance (BTWEA) is a government scheme for people under the age of 66 who are receiving certain social welfare payments.
-The goal of the Back To Work Enterprise Allowance is to encourage people who are unemployed to start their own businesses.
+The goal of the Back To Work Enterprise Allowance is to encourage and support people who are unemployed to start their own businesses.

 The BTWEA allows you to keep receiving most or all of your social welfare payments for up to 2 years while you set up your own business in Ireland.
 This means you can focus on setting up and running your own business and still get an income from your social welfare payments.